-Although Section 724(3) established a schedule of overweight fines, application of the schedule is subject to the provisions of Section 724(4) which provides alternative fines: (1) where the court determines that that vehicle would have been in compliance with the provisions of Section 722 if the load had been properly distributed, and (2) where the vehicle exceeded the maximum allowable axle weight by more than 1,000 pounds but not more than 4,000 pounds.
-In those cases, Section 724(4) establishes a "misload" fine of \$200.00 per axle with not more than 3 axles used in the fine calculation.
-In effect, the maximum penalty under this provision would be \$600.00.
+Although Section 724(3) established a schedule of overweight fines, and House Bill 5453 would amend that schedule of overweight fines, application of the schedule is subject to the provisions of Section 724(4) which provides alternative fines: 1) where the court determines that that vehicle would have been in compliance with the provisions of Section

+722 if the load had been properly distributed, and 2) where the vehicle exceeded the maximum allowable axle weight by more than 1,000 pounds but not more than 4,000 pounds.
+In those cases, Section 724(4) establishes a "misload fine" of \$200 with not more than 3 axles used in the fine calculation.
+In effect, the maximum penalty under this provision would be \$600.

-Section 724(4)(c) also limits overweight fines to \$200.00 per axle and \$600.00 in total for vehicles exceeding axle weight established under an overweight permit authorized under This provision would apply only when vehicle would have been in compliance with the provisions of the permit had the load been properly distributed and the one or more of the axles exceeded permitted weight by 1,000 pounds or less.
+Section 724(4) also limits overweight fines to \$200 per axle and \$600 in total for vehicles exceeding axle weight established under an overweight permit authorized under Section 725.
+This provision would apply only when vehicle would have been in compliance with the provisions of the permit had the load been properly distributed and the vehicle exceeded permitted axle weight by 1,000 pounds or less.